Force over Distance: Chapter 50

 That surprised a short laugh out of Young.
 “Well,” he said, drawing out the word, “Don’t tell him I said this, corporal, but—that assessment isn’t too far off base.”

-“Yes sir,” she smiled, a quick, infectious flash of teeth.
+“Yes sir,” she smiled.
 “Anyway, Eli isn’t the only one saying that Telford has it out for the doc.
 Greer’s worried about it.
 James too.
 Dunning.
 Atienza.”

-“So I’ll take any help I can get when it comes to staying on top of the situation.”
+“So I’ll take any help I can get.”

 Barnes nodded.
 “You got it, sir.
 I’ll keep an eye out.”